-Minecraft SkillForge is a diverse benchmark of 30 short atomic tasks that can comprehensively evaluate the mastery of atomic skills by agents in Minecraft.
-We choose 10 early game tasks from the original benchmark which the original agent can already handle at a basic level because our method is an improvement on dataset processing instead of a new model architecture, so it cannot help agents learn new skills that they are completely incapable of acquiring previously.
-Besides, we add the task "use torch", which is also a useful skill in Minecraft; and we add an enhanced version of the task "collect wood", which requires the agent to start from the plains instead of the forest, aiming to test its ability to explore and find trees.
+MCU~\citep{mcu} is a diverse benchmark that can comprehensively evaluate the mastery of atomic skills by agents in Minecraft.
+Since our method is an improvement on dataset processing instead of a new model architecture, it cannot help agents learn new skills that they are completely incapable of acquiring previously.
+Therefore, we choose 10 early game skills from the original benchmark that the original agent can already grasp at a basic level.
+Besides, we add \texttt{use torch}, which is also a useful skill in Minecraft.
+We also add \texttt{find and collect wood}, an enhanced version of the skill \texttt{collect wood}, which requires the agent to start from the plains instead of the forest, aiming to test its ability to explore and find trees.

-Details of the 12 tasks in our early game benchmark are shown in \cref{table: benchmark}.
-For each task, we include the evaluation metric and a brief description of what the task is.
-For tasks "Sleep" and "Use bow", GROOT performs very well on the original metric, so we design a manual metric that better assesses its actual performance.
+Details of the 12 skills in our early game benchmark are shown in \cref{table: benchmark}.
+For each skill, we include the evaluation metric and a brief description of what the skill is.
+For skills "Sleep" and "Use bow", GROOT performs very well on the original metric, so we design a manual metric that better assesses its actual performance.
 STEVE-1 can take text as prompts, which are also listed in the table.
-For some of the tasks, it is tricky to find proper text prompts, so we use visual prompts instead.
+For some of the skills, it is tricky to find proper text prompts, so we use visual prompts instead.